 Own several pairs and not sure which to take?
 Easy — keep it simple by choosing the pair that goes best with all the outfits you’re planning on taking.

 Likewise, if it’s set to be sunny, pop a pair of sunglasses into your bag.
-We’re loving classic shapes and neutral hues, like these silver aviators* or these chunky black cat-eye shades.
+I’m all for classic shapes and neutral hues, like these silver aviators* or these chunky black cat-eye shades.

-If you’re going away for the night, you’re probably going to want access to the products in your everyday skincare routine at the very least.
+If you’re going away for the night, you’re going to want to take the products in your everyday skincare routine at the very least.

 Use mini travel bottles* to save space in your travel bag.
 You could even make the most of the accommodation’s shampoo and conditioner to save yourself even more bag real estate.